Ajayijanet/PROJECT-2.O/README.md

 ### Data Collected
 1. Customer ID: This refers to the unique number assigned to the customer
-2. Customer Name: Thid is the different names of the customers
+2. Customer Name: This is the different names of the customers
 3. Region: This refers to the different geographical area where the customer subscribed
 4. Subscription Types: This is the diferent categories of the subscription (BASIC,PREMIUM,STANDARD)
 5. Subscription Start: This refers to the date that the subscription was activated